chauhoang99/2025_July_data_merging_test/README.md

 - The sources:
   - Since this is a simplified version, I assume that the data returned by suppliers is completed, there is no pagination and there will be no subsequent batch of data after this batch.

+# Data clustering

+- In this assignment I am allowed to merge data by hotel_id and destination_id

 # Data Selection

 - Content quality control is a huge process involving multiple teams with different domain knowledges.
 I only can oversimplified it into this set of rules, each rule has its own amount of quality points and criteria.
 The higher the points the more dependent to the source, like, I'm not going to rewrite the descriptions so I rely on the descriptions come from the source.
 The lower the points, the easier for me to implement a data fix.
 If a source can pass 50% of the criteria, it pass the rule and receive the points: